ErwanBarbedor/PlumeScript/readme.md

 - Macro named parameters default value can be empty.
 - With a few exceptions, it is now impossible to have a command that is followed by both text AND an indented block.

+#### Bugfix
+- Fixed a bug where each line of an extended call was considered as an individual argument.

 [Older versions]#(doc/changelog.md)